Frequently Asked Questions

 Who are our faculty?

 Our full-time faculty include 7 board-certified family physicians with over 150 years of cumulative practice experience.
 Two are double boarded in geriatrics and one is double boarded in sports medicine.
 Three maintain active practice in maternity care.
-This core is complemented by a clinical psychologist who coordinates behavioral science and family dynamics, and over 25 family physicians who are part-time office preceptors.
+This core is complemented by a clinical psychologist who coordinates behavioral science, and over 25 family physicians who are part-time office preceptors.

 Our depth and breadth of faculty experience makes it possible for family physicians to teach the residents the essential elements of family medicine in the office, hospital wards, nursing home, and labor hall.
 Our faculty has a distinguished record of national, regional and local awards.
 Many additional volunteer faculty are drawn from all specialties that serve the York community.